akb3y/python-todo/README.md

 # Task Master

-Task Master is an app that allows you to add and delete tasks.
-It also allows you to add subtasks so that you can breakdown the larger tasks into smaller ones.
-You can mark a task as completed and delete tasks after it completed.
+Task Master is an app that allows you to add, delete, and update tasks.
+You can mark a task as completed.

 #### Table of Contents
   - [Technologies](#Technologies)